Panendar/Prompt_Engineering/README.md

 ```
 prompt_Engineering/
-├── .env.example            # Example environment variables file
 ├── .gitignore              # Git ignore rules (includes .env)
 ├── FAQ_temp.builder.py     # Main FAQ template builder script
 └── README.md              # Project documentation
 ```

 > **⚠️ Important**: The `.env` file containing actual API keys is not included in this repository for security reasons.
-You'll need to create your own based on the `.env.example` template provided.
+You'll need to create your own environment file as described in the setup instructions below.

 ## 🚀 Features